gitlabhq/gitlabhq/doc/raketasks/import.md

 ```

-### Copy your bare repositories inside this newly created folder, e.g.:
+### Copy your bare repositories inside this newly created folder:

 ```
 $ cp -r /old/git/foo.git/ /home/git/repositories/new_group/
 ```

-### Run the commands below depending on you type of installation:
+### Run the commands below depending on your type of installation:

 #### Omnibus Installation